Vernon Tejas: Greenland and Helvetia Tinde

 In 2001, a nine-person team on the Return To The Top Of The World Expedition (RTOW2001) landed at Frigg Fjord.
 The group traversed the peninsula to the north, and made their way up the Syd Glacier, then crossed the Polkorridoren, and proceeded down the Nord Glacier.
 As the team crossed, five climbers: John Jancik, Joe Sears, Vernon Tejas, Ken Zerbst, and Steve Gardiner made the second ascent of Helvetia Tinde on 17 July 2001 via a new route up the east ridge.
 In 1969, the British Joint Services Expedition first climbed the 1920 meter summit of Helvetia Tinde.
 Helvetia Tinde is the highest peak in the most northerly mountain range on Earth, a mere 750 km from the geographic North Pole.
-On 18 July 2001, all nine team members: David Baker, Terri Baker, John Jancik, Jim McCrain, Jim Schaefer, Joe Sears, Vernon Tejas, Ken Zerbst, and Steve Gardiner made the first ascent of the highest as yet not climbed peak in the norther most mountain range on Earth.
+On 18 July 2001, all nine team members: David Baker, Terri Baker, John Jancik, Jim McCrain, Jim Schaefer, Joe Sears, Vernon Tejas, Ken Zerbst, and Steve Gardiner made the first ascent of the highest as yet not climbed peak in the northern most mountain range on Earth.
 On reaching the north coast, the team recorded altitudes of summits, altitudes of saddles, and GPS readings for 14 peaks.
 On 23 July 2001, a team crossed the sea ice at Sands Fjord to make first ascents of several peaks on Cape Christian IV.
 On 25 July 2001, Sears, Tejas, and Gardiner climbed additional peaks in the area that included Peak 6.
 The whole team continued east along the coast to Cape Morris Jesup, and met up with their pilot and airplane to return to the United States.
 The team's data was submitted to the appropriate experts in Denmark and the United States.
 The results indicated that Peak 6, at 83°, 36.427' north, is the summit of the most northern mountain on Earth.